-Source water volume may be measured directly via a flowmeter or determined from customer billing information.
+Source water flowrate may be measured directly via a flowmeter or determined from customer billing information.
+Supplemental irrigation water flow from a canal or similar source may be determined using an accurate alternative method.

-Flow measurements and samples shall be collected when the facility is in operation and discharging process water.
+Source water monitoring for water supply sources used for winery processing activities shall be collected when the facility is in operation and discharging process water.

+Monitoring for supplemental irrigation water sources only.

-With the exception of wastewater samples, samples shall be filtered.
+Samples shall be filtered.
 If field filtering is not feasible, samples shall be collected in unpreserved containers and submitted to the laboratory within 24 hours with a request (on the chain-of-custody form) to immediately filter then preserve the sample.

 WINERY EFFLUENT MONITORING

-Winery effluent flow measurements and samples are required while process water is being generated.
-The Discharger shall collect winery effluent flow measurements and samples after screening and at a point in the system where process water discharges from the winery but before treatment in a pond, land application area, or subsurface disposal system.
-For each winery effluent discharge point, the Discharger shall calculate the flow-weighted average concentration for the specified constituent using monthly flow data and the most recent chemical analysis conducted.
+Winery effluent measurements and samples are required when process water is generated.
+The Discharger shall collect winery effluent flow measurements and samples after screening and at a point in the system where process water, including any process water generated from outdoor processing areas, discharges from the winery but before treatment in a pond, land application area, or subsurface disposal system.
+The Discharger shall calculate the flow-weighted annual average FDS concentration using monthly flow data and the most recent chemical analysis conducted.